Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 260 Core 216 will be a small bit (approximately 13%) faster with regards to texture filtering than the GeForce GTX 260. (explain)
+Texel RateThe GeForce GTX 260 Core 216 is a small bit (about 13%) more effective at anisotropic filtering than the GeForce GTX 260. (explain)

-Pixel RateBoth cards have exactly the same pixel fill rate, so theoretically they should perform equally good at at AA, and be capable of handling the same resolutions. (explain)
+Pixel RateBoth cards have exactly the same pixel fill rate, so theoretically they should be equally good at at full screen anti-aliasing, and be capable of handling the same screen resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison